-According to Ohio State University’s Indoor Pet Initiative, “‘[Teaching] an old dog new tricks’ has been shown to improve learning and memory” for senior pets, particularly those with cognitive dysfunction.
+According to this article on Ohio State University’s Indoor Pet Initiative, “‘[Teaching] an old dog new tricks’ has been shown to improve learning and memory” for senior pets, particularly those with cognitive dysfunction.

-10-minutes a day keeps the doctor away!
-Try an interactive puzzle toy with your senior for just ten minutes a day and they’ll love you for it.
-You can even toss some soft veggies in the snuffle mat for your senior dog.
-Bruiser enjoys baby carrots in his mat.
+In other words: 10 minutes a day keeps the doctor away!
+Try an interactive puzzle toy with your senior for just 10 minutes daily and your senior dog will love you for it.
+You can even try tossing some soft veggies in the snuffle mat, if they like them.
+Bruiser enjoys baby carrots in his snuffle mat.

-There are plenty of interactive puzzle toys to choose from, but I find this simple mat does the trick, especially when the weather turns.
+There are plenty of interactive puzzle toys to choose from, but I find this simple mat does the trick, especially when the weather turns and walks get shorter.